Borussia Mönchengladbach: 1970–1980: Golden decade; dominance in the league and successes in Europe

 After a 4–2 away defeat in Milan and a goalless draw in the replay at the Berlin Olympic Stadium, Borussia were eliminated from the Cup of the national champions.

-Die Fohlen were able to take some consolation in a 2–1 victory over 1.
+Die Fohlen won 2-1 against 1.
 FC Köln in the Rheinland derby by a goal by Günter Netzer in 1973 to win their second DFB-Pokal.
 For Netzer this was the last game for Borussia: he left the club and moved to Real Madrid.